symeta/bedrock-map-tagging/README.md

         ]
       }
       ```
+3. If there are resource tags, remove them so that IAM principle tags can be tracked as MAP spend.

-3. Activate the tag in Billing and Cost Management console referring this [link](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html)
+4. Activate the tag in Billing and Cost Management console referring this [link](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html)

-4. Involve TAM to create CUR dashboard to track tagging resource from AWS side.
+5. (Optional) Involve TAM to create CUR dashboard to track tagging resource from AWS side.